Patrick Olsen: Arranger, Performer & Music Director.

 Currently completing a PhD in music pedagogy at The University of Cambridge, Patrick simultaneously:

-- Established, directed and wrote most of the music for the Homerton Jazz Orchestra, a 21-member jazz big band;
+- Directed and wrote most of the music for the Homerton Jazz Orchestra, a 21-member jazz big band;

 - Co-created Homerton’s ‘Jazz in the Bar‘, Cambridge University’s only weekly jazz jam-session that draws students & local professionals;